renoirb/htmlcsstherightway/_posts/2013-03-05-creating-and-using-jQuery-events-the-thing-I-wished-I-knew-before.md

 But, what if for some reason, our page has to reload some sections and our event handler managing the `a[data-target]` click gets lost

-A better way would be to use the concept of Event bubbling, instead to attach the event to the direct node, you can attach on the body node and specify what to listen, on what node.
-The bubbling will advise the event handlers and act on them.
+Instead, of creating a click specific event handler (what if we want to change) and be potentially lost with the element to attach event onto.

+You can use [jQuery's `on` method](http://api.jquery.com/on/) and attach an event to the `<body>`, a safe element that every document has.

+Things to note about the `on` method:

+* First parameter is an event name, can be ANYTHING (yes, you read it), space separated
+* Second element is on what to listen, can be null
+* a `Function` object to handle the event

+Also, there is nice thing about bubbling.

+When an event happens, the event crawls the DOM up to the body (called 'catch') then gets back to the triggerer element (called 'bubbling') and firing in that order all event handlers.

+Knowing all of this now, instead of attaching a single event type handler to a specific element, let's take advantage of our new knowledge.

     'use strict';
     $(document).ready(function(){